← Vault Index

 Scope

-Produces: Eight artifacts from a single TPC Momentum Monday transcript.
+Produces: The full post-session artifact set from a single TPC Momentum Monday transcript (see file 00).
 Audience: Mixed — TPC members for outputs 1 and 8; Kathryn for outputs 2-7.
 Filename pattern: Per-output, see file inventory in 00.
 Lifecycle: One run per Momentum Monday.

 Required Inputs (restated for standalone readability)